Euzébio Neto

 Euzébio Andrade Silva Neto (born 20 October 1990), commonly known as Euzébio Neto, is a Brazilian footballer currently playing for Desportivo Brasil.

 Career

 Euzébio signed for Miami FC in 2010 after playing for Desportivo Brasil and for one of Miami FC's sister clubs, Estoril, of Liga Vitalis in Portugal.

-He made his debut for Miami on May 8, 2010 in a game against Carolina RailHawks.
+He made his debut for Miami on May 8, 2010 in a game against the Carolina RailHawks.